Over $1 Billion Won for Our clients

 Bicycling has risen in popularity in recent years because of its status as an environmentally friendly and physically healthy form of transportation.
-However, bicyclists are especially prone to accidents due to the limited protection that bicycles provide; for many, the only protection they have is a helmet.
+However, bicyclists are especially prone to accidents due to the limited protection that bicycles provide, often only a helmet.
 Thus, when crashes do happen, the result can be a severe, life-changing injury or even death.

-If you or a loved one has been injured in a bicycle accident, a legal claim may be a viable option to seek compensation from the at-fault party and bring them to justice.
-Our attorneys at Decof, Barry, Mega & Quinn, P.C. are prepared to join you in your fight for your rights, as we are passionate about helping the victims of negligence through the civil justice system.
+If you or a loved one has been injured in a bicycle accident, a legal claim may be a viable option to seek compensation from the at-fault party.
+The Rhode Island bicycle accident attorneys at Decof, Barry, Mega & Quinn, P.C. are prepared to join you in your fight for your rights, as we are passionate about helping the victims of negligence through the civil justice system.
 For more than 40 years, we have represented injured Rhode Island residents, winning them multi-million-dollar verdicts and settlements.

 Contact Decof, Barry, Mega & Quinn, P.C. online.
-Our bicycle accident lawyers offer free, confidential case evaluations to Rhode Island residents.
+We offer free, confidential case evaluations to Rhode Island residents.

 Potential Negligence Behind Bicycle Accidents

-There are many different factors that can cause bicycle accidents, such as inattentiveness on the part of a motor vehicle driver.
-While it is true that some accidents are nobody’s fault, many of them can be attributed to one of the parties involved.
-For instance, many bicycle accidents are caused by a motor vehicle driver not giving bicyclists enough room on the road or failing to see them in their blind spot while changing lanes.
+While it is true that some bicycle accidents are nobody’s fault, many of them can be attributed to inattentiveness on the part of a motor vehicle driver, such as not giving bicyclists enough room on the road or failing to see them while changing lanes.
 In these cases, injured bicyclists are entitled to hold these drivers accountable via a legal claim.

-Some other negligent causes of bicycle accidents include but are by no means limited to:
+Some other negligent causes of bicycle accidents include:

 - Speeding or tailgating